-- Female, American Staff/Russell-mix, ~3 years old, 35 lbs
+- Female, American Staff/Russell-mix, ~3 years old, 43 lbs

 Quick Introduction to Hera

 The day after Thanksgiving, I was found as a stray and brought to a large inner-city shelter.
 The staff soon fell in love with me.
-My tail was always wagging for them, and I was excited to see them each and every day.
+My tail was always wagging for them, and I was excited to see them each day.
 After about a month, my Christmas miracle happened.
 Rescue Haven saved me from a future that was becoming uncertain, and I thank my lucky spots that I became part of their rescue.
 I was such a good girl right from the start that I kept hearing the volunteers say, “She must have been someone’s dog.”
-Well, we have absolutely no idea how I ended up at the shelter, but we are certain that with Rescue Haven, I’m now on the path to a phenomenal future.
+Well, we have absolutely no idea how I ended up at the shelter, but we are certain that with Rescue Haven, I’m on the path to a phenomenal future.

 Living with Hera